 In predictive life cycles, also known as fully plan-driven the three major constraints of the project, the scope, time, and cost, are determined early in the project life cycle.
 These projects progress through a series of sequential or overlapping phases.
 Now the planning can be done for the entire project at a detailed level from the beginning of the project.
 Different work is usually performed in each phase.
 Therefore, the composition and skills required of the project team may vary from phase to phase.

 5 Phases of Project Management Life Cycle

 1. Project Initiation

-Project initiation is the phase where the project starts.
-It provides an overview of the project, along with the strategies required to attain desired results.
+Project initiation is the first Project Management life cycle phase, where the project starts.
+It provides an overview of the project and the strategies required to attain desired results.
 It is the phase where the feasibility and business value of the project are determined.

-The project manager kicks-off a meeting to understand the client and stakeholders requirements, goals, and objectives.
-It is essential to go into minute details to have a better understanding of the project.
-Upon taking a final decision to proceed, the project can move on to the next step: that is, assembling a project team.
+The project manager starts a meeting to understand the client and stakeholders’ requirements, goals, and objectives.
+It is essential to go into minute details to understand the project better.
+Upon making a final decision to proceed, the project can move on to the next step: assembling a project team.

 The Project Charter is considered to be the most important document of any project as it comprises:

 - Project goals and benefits